-- 5.1 As an application of Requirement 14 of SSR-2/1 (Rev. 1) [1], the design basis for items important to safety should take into account the most limiting conditions under which they need to operate or maintain their integrity.
-This includes the conditions resulting from internal and external hazards.
+- As an application of Requirement 14 of SSR-2/1 (Rev. 1) [1], the design basis for items important to safety should be take into account the most limiting conditions under which they need to operate or maintain their integrity.
+This includes the conditions resulting from internal and external natural hazards.
 In accordance with Requirement 17 of SSR-2/1 (Rev. 1) [1], the effects of internal and external hazards and relevant combinations of hazards are required to be evaluated.
-For external hazards this is done as part of the site evaluation for the plant (see IAEA Safety Standards Series No. SSR-1.
-Site Evaluation for Nuclear Installations [16]). - 5.2 There have been cases in which some external hazards, such as extreme earthquakes, floods and tsunamis, have exceeded the levels of external hazards considered for the design.
-Paragraphs 5.21 and 5.21A of SSR-2/1 (Rev. 1) [1] state that adequate margins are required to be provided in the design to protect against external hazards for such cases.22 - 5.3 In addition to these margins and to provide additional resilience against event sequences exceeding those considered for design, such as levels of external hazards exceeding those considered in the design basis, several requirements are established in SSR-2/1 (Rev. 1) [1] regarding the inclusion of features in the design to enable the safe use of non-permanent equipment for the following purposes23: - (a) Restoring the necessary electrical power supplies (para.
+For external hazards This is done is a part of the site evaluation for the plant (see IAEA Safety Standards Series No. SSR-1.
+Site Evaluation for Nuclear Installations [16]). - 5.2 There have been cases in which some external natural hazards, such as extreme earthquakes, floods and tsunamis, have exceeded the levels of external hazards considered for the design.
+Paragraphs 5.21 and 5.21A of SSR-2/1 (Rev. 1) [1] state that adequate margins are required to be provided in the design to protect against external hazards for such cases.26 - 5.3 FTo provide additional resilience against levels of external hazards event sequences exceeding those considered for design, such as levels of external natural hazards exceeding those considered in the design basis, several requirements are established in SSR-2/1 (Rev. 1) [1] regarding the inclusion of features in the design to enable the safe use of non-permanent equipment for the following purposes27: - (a) Restoring the necessary electrical power supplies (para.
 6.45A of SSR-2/1 (Rev. 1) [1]); - (b) Restoring the capability to remove heat from the containment (para.
 6.28B of SSR-2/1 (Rev. 1) [1]); - (c) Ensuring sufficient water inventory for the long term cooling of spent fuel and for providing shielding against radiation (para.
-6.68 of SSR-2/1 (Rev. 1) [1]). - 5.4 The use of non-permanent equipment for other similar purposes, such as the removal of residual heat from the core is not explicitly required, but is not excluded. - 5.5 Non-permanent equipment is primarily intended for preventing unacceptable radioactive consequences in the long term phase of accident conditions and after very rare events (e.g. external hazards exceeding the levels considered for the design, derived from the hazard evaluation for the site) for which the capability and availability of design features installed on-site might be affected24.
+6.68 of SSR-2/1 (Rev. 1) [1]). - 5.4 The use of non-permanent equipment for other similar purposes, such as the removal of residual heat from the core is not explicitly required, but is not excluded. - 5.5 Non-permanent equipment is primarily intended for preventing unacceptable radioactive consequences in the long term phase of accident conditions and after very rare events (e.g. natural external hazards exceeding the levels considered for the design, derived from the hazard evaluation for the site) for which the capability and availability of design features installed onsite might be affected.
 The aim of the use of non-permanent equipment is to restore safety functions that have been lost, but it should not be the regular means for coping in the short term phase for design basis accidents or for design extension conditions (see also paras 7.51 and 7.64 of SSG-2 (Rev. 1)).